The future of housing looks nothing like today’s

 The emphasis on physical and financial independence at every stage of adulthood has high incurred costs, though.
 The first is the massive accumulation of capital, from money to land to natural resources to labor, necessary to supply the cars, airports, fuel, roads, land, and housing for a country of 327 million people who want to live conspicuously apart.

 The second is social isolation.
-The idea that it’s normal for each nuclear family to own a single-family home, connected to other people only by cars, is actually “radical,” as architect and co-housing development consultant Katie McCamant puts it.
+The idea that it’s normal for each nuclear family to own a single-family home, connected to other people only by cars, is actually “radical,” as architect and cohousing development consultant Katie McCamant puts it.
 “It’s held up this great dream that not only Americans should strive so hard for, but the whole rest of the world looks to as a model now,” she says.
 “There’s been so much emphasis on independence and on privacy that we really designed community right out of our lives without knowing it.”

 A question that many Americans never get a chance to ask is: Should independence be the goal?
 Or should we seek out other people to rely on–not just for social reasons, but for economic and environmental ones, too?
 How do we want to live as we age–and how should we live, as this abundant era of American history comes to a close?